decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 ## Plaintext Message Structure

-As mentioned above, **DIDComm plaintext messages** are based on [JWM (JSON Web Messages)](https://tools.ietf.org/html/draft-looker-jwm-01).
+As mentioned above, **DIDComm plaintext messages** are based on [JWM](https://tools.ietf.org/html/draft-looker-jwm-01).
 JWMs follow the same general pattern as other JOSE containers, but are optimized for larger and more arbitrary structure than simple tokens.

 A plaintext message has an outermost attribute, `type`, that identifies the *application-level* message category to which it belongs.
 This value of `type` is a [specialized URI](#message-type-uri); it allows messages to be mapped to specific handler code.
 Other outermost attributes include a message's `id` and its media type (`typ` attribute, for generic JWM handling, as described above).
 In addition, plaintext messages may have other other attributes that have meaning across many message types.
 Such attributes at the top level of a message are called *[headers](#message-headers)*.